tutors-sdk/tutors-reference-manual/unit-0/note-02/note.md

 # Cards & Resources

-Whar Cards represent in Tutors
+What Cards represent in Tutors

 ## Cards